Maschette/SOmap/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Development of SOmap has moved to the [AAD repository](https://github.com/AustralianAntarcticDivision/SOmap)

 # SOmap <img src="man/figures/logo.png" align="right" />

 The goal of SOmap is to make publication quality round Southern Ocean